PatrykWalach/vue-router-dom/README.md

 </template>
 ```

-In the above example both components will render for path `/user/:userId/settings`, second will also render for `/user/:userId`, and none will render for other paths
+In the above example, both components will render for path `/user/:userId/settings`, second will also render for `/user/:userId`, and none will render for other paths

 Route nesting